Synthetixio/js-monorepo/v3/docs/docs/protocol/staking-positions/staking-collateral.md

 Users may stake any of the accepted collateral types into the protocol and then delegate that collateral to a pool of their choice.
 This creates a **staking position**.

-This staking position will assume debt and credit from the markets backed by the pool.
+This staking position will start to assume debt and credit from the markets backed by the pool.
 Users may also mint and burn snxUSD, increasing and decreasing the debt associated with their staking position.
+Additional collateral may also be assigned to the staking position by delegating more collateral of the same type to the same pool.

 Retrieve information about the accepted collateral types with the [`getCollateralTypes() function`](/).
 Users can stake collateral into their accounts with the [`stake()` function](/).
 Once collateral has been staked, users can create a staking position by delegating their collateral to a pool with the [`delegateCollateral()` function](/).

 _Staking collateral without delegating it only moves the assets into the protocol._ Stake and delegate are typically called together using the [Multicall Module](/).

-## Closing Staking Position
+## Closing Staking Positions

 To close (or reduce) a staking position, users must decrease the amount they’ve delegated to a pool.
 Note that the delegated collateral may only be reduced depending on the debt carried by the position.
 See [Managing Debt](./managing-debt) for more information.